ukceh-rse/rsecon25-bof-ai/submission.md

 AI code tools is unlike many subjects of BoF sessions and SIGs, whereby individuals 'opt in' due to personal or professional interest in the subject. and impedences to the discourse between communities with different values... blah

+and would like to discuss how to bring it into being?
+Or perhaps you have a concern and see a policy gap that needs addressing.
+Do you have an experience that you think the RSE community would benefit from hearing about?
+Or perhaps you are feeling overwhelmed, unsure of what this technology means for you / how to respond.
+Or are you simply happy to lend your ear to colleagues?
+Whatever the nature of your experience or background, you are most welcome at this BoF session.

+We hope will be widely signed/endorsed/supported by our community.

+What, if anything, are we asking for, and what are we promising in return for being listened to?

+Technological paradigm shifts can be a source of excitement for many, but can have a destabilising effect on others; for example, if one feels as though one's expertise has abruptly diminished in value, or that one is falling behind.